13 Foods With Way More Sodium Than You Realized

 What do instant oatmeal, cookies, and canned veggies have in common?
-They are all foods high in sodium—and you probably didn’t know they were.
+They are all foods that can be high in sodium—and you probably didn't know it.

 Cottage cheese with fruit is an old lunchtime favorite, packed with protein and calcium.
 But if you’re aiming to lower your sodium, you might want to skip these creamy curds, as they’re actually high in sodium.
 Even low-fat cottage cheese can have about 400 mg of sodium per half-cup.
 For a tasty substitute, try Greek yogurt, instead.
-You’ll get more protein, calcium, vitamin D, and as a bonus, some good-for-your-gut probiotics.
+You’ll get more protein, calcium, and as a bonus, some good-for-your-gut probiotics.
 Most plain Greek yogurts weigh in at around 70 mg of sodium per half-cup.
-Greek yogurt can also be part of one these healthy high-protein breakfasts you’ll want to start eating.

 Instant oatmeal is a popular option for the morning rush, especially in winter.
 Just add hot water and you have a warm and nutritious bowl of goodness, right?
-Not necessarily, says Paul Salter, RD, sports nutrition consultant in Flagstaff, AZ, for Renaissance Periodization.
+Not necessarily, says Paul Salter, RD, sports nutrition consultant in Flagstaff, Arizona, for Renaissance Periodization.
 “Spend an extra couple of minutes each morning with a serving of old-fashioned oats rather than relying on instant oatmeal,” Salter says.
 Instant oatmeal can have as much as 200 mg per serving compared to plain oats, which can contain 0 mg of sodium.
 If plain oatmeal sounds blah, try topping it with berries, Greek yogurt, and cinnamon.
-Get more ideas for tasty oatmeal toppings you might never have thought to try.

 Even after a heavy-duty sweat session at the gym, you probably don’t need a sports drink to replace your sodium stores.
-“Those beverages are created for athletes training at a high level for an extended period,” says Alysha Coughler, RD, a dietitian and personal trainer with Cardio-Go in Toronto, Ontario, CA. Water, coconut water, or maple water will quench your thirst and keep you within your daily sodium budget.
-Here are some surprising reasons you’re always thirsty.
-(Yes, eating foods high in sodium is one of them!)
+“Those beverages are created for athletes training at a high level for an extended period,” says Alysha Coughler, RD, a dietitian and personal trainer with Cardio-Go in Toronto, Canada.
+Water, coconut water, or maple water will quench your thirst and keep you within your daily sodium budget.

 We cube it, slice it, shred it, melt it, and sprinkle it on a variety of foods because, well, what’s not to love about cheese?
-Short answer: salt, one of its basic ingredients.
+Short answer: Salt, one of its basic ingredients.
 It keeps bacteria in check, controls moisture, acts as a preservative, and improves the texture and taste.
 Some varieties are saltier than others.
 For example, a 1-ounce serving of feta has about 320 mg of sodium, whereas blue cheese has about 325 mg per ounce, and pasteurized processed cheese has a whopping 420 mg per ounce.
 You can certainly opt for lower-sodium cheese (such as Swiss, goat, ricotta, and fresh mozzarella) or look for soft cheeses, which generally have lower sodium than hard cheeses.
 When you cook with cheese, spare the salt shaker, because cheese is a salty enough ingredient on its own.
-Here are some signs you’re eating too much sodium.

 Getting toasted shouldn’t be your only concern when whipping up a pitcher of Bloody Mary drinks for your next brunch.
-According to Ori Geshury, the director of education and co-founder of Aqua Vitae Institute, a bartending school in Philadelphia, PA, one Bloody Mary cocktail can have 650 mg of sodium.
+According to Ori Geshury, the director of education and co-founder of Aqua Vitae Institute, a bartending school in Philadelphia, one Bloody Mary cocktail can have 650 mg of sodium.
 You can make your own lower-sodium cocktails at home.
-Here are some cocktail recipes you can make yourself.
+We love these healthy recipes from Waterloo Sparkling Water!

 - National Center Complementary and Integrative Health: "Probiotics: In Depth."